Backed Up

 Backed Up examines the first possible villain in this mystery: a political tug of war between city and county officials that began more than 50 years ago.

 As if the sewer system isn’t complicated enough, the people in charge have a history of fighting over who gets to call the shots.
-The Metropolitan Sewer District of Greater Cincinnati, or MSD, is often stuck in the middle of their political tug of war.

-Sh*t Flows Downhill
+Episode Three: Sh*t Flows Downhill

-Next on the suspect lineup:
+Next up on the suspect lineup: the rain.

 A rainy day can be quite peaceful, but storm clouds are an ill omen for a city with a combined sewer system like Cincinnati - and has been for decades.
 Heavy rain is the number one reason our sewer system sometimes overflows into basements and creeks.